kunaakos/yorgos/README.md

 - keep track of `ActorId`s published by the downstream component **OR** pass them further upstream
 - dispatch messages going to the node
 - signal when the connection closes

-Up goes down, down goes up, it's messy and confusing, but easy to implement once you got the idea, and very to use once implemented.

 </details>